bitlab-code/FireLoki/README.md

 # FireLoki

 FireLoki add a sync feature to LokiJS to keep synced (local) LokiJS collections with Firebase (remote) locations.
+> Right now FireLoki is in active development phase and it's limited now to fullfill my needs only.
+> Things can change unpredictably!

 ## LokiJS